 An Italian footprint, a global icon

 Since 1851, the universal Expo is a great fair where countries from all over the globe participate by creating their own themed pavilion, which embodies the technological and cultural achievements of the nation.
 Each edition leaves a legacy embodied in a icon as the Tour Eiffel in Paris, of course, or the Atomium in Brussels.
-This year in Milan 140 countries will be confronting each other on questions related to: “Feeding the planet, energy for life” and its symbol is Albero Della Vita (Tree Of Life).
+In 2015, 140 countries discussed in Milan on questions related to: “Feeding the planet, energy for life” and its symbol was Albero Della Vita (Tree Of Life).

 The project’s Artistic Director, Marco Balich, was inspired by the mosaics of the Duomo of Otranto and by Michelangelo’s pavement in Piazza del Campidoglio.
-The Tree of Life / Albero della Vita is an element deeply rooted in the Italian culture but also in many cultures from around the world, thus it come as a perfect hyphen between the diversity of the Universal Exposition.
-Marco Balich creation is a monument to groundbreaking creativity and an outstanding scenographic machine able to produce one show per hour for the entire period of Expo 2015.
-Music, water and pyro fountains, light and projection effects animate this spectacular creature, which aim is to create emotions.
-The concept of the Tree of Life (Albero della Vita) has been conceived and developed by Marco Balich; design by Marco Balich and Studio Gioforma; lighting design and direction of Mise-en-Scene by Koert Vermulen and ACT Lighting Design.
+The Tree of Life / Albero della Vita was an element deeply rooted in the Italian culture but also in many cultures from around the world, thus it came as a perfect hyphen between the diversity of the Universal Exposition.
+Marco Balich’s creation was a monument to groundbreaking creativity and an outstanding scenographic machine able to produce one show per hour for the entire period of Expo 2015.
+Music, water and pyro fountains, light and projection effects animated this spectacular creature, which aimed is to create emotions.
+The concept of the Tree of Life (Albero della Vita) was conceived and developed by Marco Balich; designed by Marco Balich and Studio Gioforma; lighting design and direction of Mise-en-Scene by Koert Vermulen and ACT Lighting Design.